A Tool That Closed the Gap Between Figma and Code.

 Designing for trust, not just efficiency.

-The more transparent the system became — through features like summaries, versioning, and rollback — the more confident users felt in adopting it.
+The more transparent the system became through summaries, versioning, and rollback, the more confident the team felt in adopting it.
+Trust is a design outcome.